5 Tips to Chase the Northern Lights in Scotland (and on a budget!)

 Our last tip is as simple as important.
 Chasing the Northern Lights will take most of your time, but there’s even more to do!
 During daytime, why not explore the great Scottish outdoors?
 Cairngorms National Park is located in the north of the country and if offers a stunning scenery and many exciting activities.
 The drive from Glencoe to Fort William will also amaze you!
 At night, if the Northern Lights don’t want to show… what about getting cozy on board, dining with a view and sleeping under the bright stars of the Scottish sky?

 Want to discover the stunning Northern Lights in a Bunk Camper?
-With 6 different modern campervan models to hire from our Edinburgh and Glasgow depots, you can choose the vehicle size, equipment and capacity that better suits your needs, style and budget!
+We have a large range of modern campervan models to hire from our Edinburgh and Glasgow depots, you can choose the vehicle size, equipment and capacity that better suits your needs, style and budget!
 This winter, admire the Aurora Borealis closer to home and from home!

-For more information and booking, simply fill in the contact form below, use our online booking engine or call +44 (0) 2890 813057.
+For more information and booking, simply fill in the contact form below, use our online booking engine, email us, or call +44 (0) 2890 813057.
 Did you like this post?
 Don’t forget to share it with your friends on Facebook, Twitter or GooglePlus!
 (Someone might surprise you with a trip to chase the Northern Lights…)